Chris-Peterson444/tts-basic/README.md

 pactl load-module module-virtual-source source_name=TTSMic master=example_sink.monitor
 ```

-I think I prefer this way (it shows up a little nice by default and it also
+I think I prefer this way (it shows up a little nicer by default and it also
 makes more sense), but this is unfortunately undocumented.
+One caveat with this
+module is that it's meant to filter another source (or alternatively a sink for
+`module-virtual-sink`) so you *have* to specify a master source, otherwise
+the system default source will be used (which is probably not what you want!).